Cs4r/alphabet-soup/README.md

 ### Time complexity

 - Time complexity of the algorithm corresponds to _O(s)_.
-Being _s_ the number of letters in the soup.
+Being _s_ the number of characters in the soup.

 In the very worst case scenario we iterate the whole bowl of soup.
-That's to say that the time complexity is the the number of letters in the aforementioned bowl.
+That's to say that the time complexity is the the number of characters in the aforementioned bowl.

 ### Space complexity